Dagdusheth Ganpati4451 Votes Currently Open [Closes at 11:00 pm]

 The temple was built by Dagdusheth Gadve in memory of his late son.
 Gadve, a Halwai (Sweet maker) was a devotee of Lord Ganesha and built this temple in his ancestral building in Budhwar Peth.

 He also formed the ‘The Shreemant Dagdusheth Halwai Sarvajanik Ganpati Trust’.
 It is one of the richest religious trusts in the country.
 Along with the temple administration, the trust does a lot of philanthropic work.
-It runs an orphanage, an old age home and ambulance services for poor.
+It runs an orphanage, an old age home, and ambulance services for the poor.